Original Prusa MK3S 3D Printer Review

 Ecosystem

-Prusa put a lot of effort into developing its own ecosystem of printers, software and filament.
-While their printers and filament are more expensive to source here in Canada, we found the experience was seamless and reliable.
-We didn’t encounter a single issue when using Prusa branded filament and default settings in PrusaSlicer.
+Prusa put a lot of effort into developing its own ecosystem of printers, software, and filament.
+While their printers and filament are more expensive to source here in Canada, we still found the experience was seamless and reliable.
 Any issues we have encountered were due to either user error or pushing the Mk3S past its default settings.
-Having this ecosystem of printers, software and filament are great for users looking for a low-maintenance machine.
+All these aspects make the 3D printer great for people looking for a low-maintenance machine.

 Hardware

-The Prusa Mk3S sports overall dimensions of 520mm (l) x 540mm (w) x 480mm (h), a build volume of 250mm (l) x 210mm (w) x 210mm (h) and weighs in at 7kg.
-This relatively compact 3D printer is small and light enough to fit on most tables or desks.
-Against its competitors, like the Creality Ender 3 V2, the Mk3S features a slightly smaller and more compact frame at the cost of a slightly smaller build volume.
-The Matterhackers Pulse, on the other hand, is identical to the Prusa Mk3S in terms of construction and build volume.
+Against most of its competitors, like the Creality Ender 3 V2, the Mk3S features a slightly smaller and more compact frame at the cost of a slightly smaller build volume.
+The only exception is the Matterhackers Pulse, which is identical to the Prusa Mk3S in terms of construction and build volume.

-The base is constructed out of 2020 aluminum extrusion and the top section out of stamped aluminum sheeting.
-This provides a relatively rigid frame for the Prusa Mk3S.
-Subjectively, the extensive use of 3D printed parts, and the minimalist look of the aluminum sheeting gives the Mk3S a hobby feel compared to the all-metal clad Creality CR10S Pro or the affordable Creality Ender 3 V2.
+The Prusa Mk3S base is constructed out of 2020 aluminum extrusion, giving it a decent dose of sturdiness.
+But up top, it sports stamped aluminum sheeting.
+This combo results in a relatively rigid frame.
+However, some users might find that the heavy use of 3D printed parts and the simple aluminum sheeting give the Prusa Mk3S hobbyist vibe, especially when compared to the all-metal clad Creality CR 10 S Pro or the more affordable Creality Ender 3 V2.

 Safety Highlights